-A tracheotomy is a surgical opening through the neck into the throat.
+A tracheotomy is surgery to create an opening through the neck into the throat.
 The opening is called a stoma or tracheostomy.
 It may be temporary or permanent.

-A tube called a tracheotomy tube will be inserted into the tracheotomy.
-Air may pass directly through this tube or tubing will be attached to a machine that assists in breathing.
+A tube called a tracheotomy tube will be inserted into the opening.
+Air may pass directly through this tube or tubing will be attached to a machine that helps with breathing.

 Airflow Through a Tracheostomy